k10wl/viridis/README.md

 <h1 align="center">
-    Product shop?
-Create branding name.
+    Viridis
 </h1>

 ___
 ## About:
-This is monorepo MERN project that helps with cooking.
+**Viridis** is monorepo MERN project that helps with cooking.

 App was created to help with picking recipes using available or preferable ingredients as filters.